sixem/ivfi-php/README.md

 This project is licensed under GPL-3.0.
 It also includes external libraries that are available under a variety of licenses.
 See [LICENSE](LICENSE) for the full license text.

 ## Disclaimer
-:heavy_exclamation_mark: **As you with anything else, use this script at your own risk.
+**As you with anything else, use this script at your own risk.
 There may exist bugs that i do not know of.**